 Dresden has been painstakingly rebuilt after it was almost completely destroyed by allied bombing raids towards the end of the Second World War.
 Dresden was an important military asset for the Nazi war machine, with many workshops, factories and barracks maintained here.
 This made the city a target for both the British and American air force, and sadly, along with the tragic deaths of many civilians, much of the beautiful old buildings which lent Dresden its glittering charm were destroyed by incendiary bombs.

-This morning, we travel to Freital, where we board the scenic Weisseritz Valley Railway and climb up into the mountains, travelling 16km through the wild Rabenauer Grund Valley to the town of Dippoldiswalde.
-The scenery here is impressive, and as you snake through the deep greens of the forest and alongside the meandering river, it is not hard to imagine how this landscape inspired the Brothers Grimm and their tome of dark fairytales and nursery rhymes.
-The colours here are simply fantastic, with the bright sun just about penetrating the forest, lighting up the trees with a golden glow.
+This morning, we travel to Freital, where we board the Weisseritz Valley Railway and climb up into the mountains, travelling 10 miles through the wild Rabenauer Grund Valley to the town of Kipdorf, where we have free time.
+The scenery here is impressive, and it is not hard to imagine how this landscape inspired the Brothers Grimm and their tome of dark fairytales.

 We take a historic paddle steamer along the Elbe today.
 This is an exceptional way to experience both the river and the small towns which sit on the riverbanks.
 Sit back and enjoy the tranquillity of a river cruise, accompanied by the gentle thump of a genuine paddle steamer's wheels.
 These are real paddle steamers, and this provides a truly fascinating way to experience the gentle Elbe and the people who call this place home.